Kinkeeping

 Kinkeeping is the act of maintaining and strengthening familial ties.
 It is a form of emotional labor done both out of a sense of obligation and because of emotional attachment.
+Kinkeepers play an important role in maintaining family cohesion and continuity.
+Their efforts contribute significantly to the family's social capital, providing emotional support and a sense of belonging to family members.

 Sociologist Carolyn Rosenthal defined the term in her 1985 article, "Kinkeeping in the Familial Division of Labor".